Timovzl/Architect.Encodings/README.md

 When only alphanumeric characters are acceptable, yet Base32 is not compact enough, Base62 is the go-to encoding.

-Since there is no official standard for Base62, I have proposed the carefully crafted structure outlined here to the [Internet Engineering Task Force](https://ietf.org/).
+Since there is no official standard for Base62, I have proposed the carefully designed structure outlined below to the [Internet Engineering Task Force](https://ietf.org/).

 Base62 uses the characters of Base64, except the symbols and the padding character.
 That leaves it requiring slightly more space, but more importantly, much harder to implement.
 Whereas Base64 represents 6 bits per character (and Base32 represents 5 bits per character), Base62 represents about 5.95419631039 bits per character.
 This is a challenge, as it is hard to represent partial bits.
 Rather, Base62 interprets a series of bytes as a large integer in base-2 and converts it to base-62 using integer division.